TOAST-DOCS/AppGuard/en/Getting Started.md

 	- Level ex : Must required SDK linkage and Provide security between level1 to level2(It is recommended when conflict other security solution)

 * Click [Protect App] button to protect app
-	\- Once the app is protected, you can download the protected app by selecting the [App Setting / Protect] tap in [Figure 5].
+	\- Once the app is protected, you can download the protected app by selecting the [App Setting / Protection] tap in [Figure 5].
 Now you can deploy protected app to upload each app store.

 ![[Figure 5] App Setting/Protect window](http://static.toastoven.net/prod_appguard/picture5.png)
 <center>[Figure 5] App Setting/Protect window</center>

-* App Protect Operation Method: Console, CLI(Command Line Interface)
+* App Protect work Method: Console, CLI(Command Line Interface)

 ## Dashboard